-When only the results from people taking medication to treat hypertension or diabetes were analysed, adding in a magnesium supplement to their treatment lowered their blood pressure by 5.69/2.55 mmHg.
+When only the results from people taking medication to treat hypertension or diabetes were analysed, however, taking magnesium supplements in addition to their treatment lowered their blood pressure by 5.69/2.55 mmHg.
 A clear association was also found between increasing blood levels of magnesium and the degree of blood pressure reduction which helps to confirm a dose response.

 Do you need a magnesium supplement?